Complete Guide to Halloween in Orlando

 Halloween Horror Nights at Universal

-This year, guests can get ready to be thrilled beyond their darkest dreams as Universal Orlando recently unveiled spine-tingling new themes for its 10 haunted houses...
+This year, guests can get ready to be thrilled beyond their darkest dreams as Universal Orlando recently unveiled spine-tingling new themes for its ten haunted houses...

 Outside of the haunted houses, you will also need to watch the space you're in.
-There are 5 Sinister Scare Zones where scare-actors are on the prowl.
+There will be 5 Sinister Scare Zones where scare-actors are on the prowl.
 One place you can seek refuge is on the select rides remaining open, such as Jurrasic Park Velocicoaster.

 Whichever themes are chosen for next year's Horror Nights, it's certain to sell out soon.
-Recommended to those aged over 13, tickets go on sale at least six months in advance, and you can get your tickets here
+Recommended to those aged over 13, tickets go on sale at least six months in advance, and you can get your Halloween Horror Nights tickets here

 BEST NEW HALLOWEEN EVENT